Anchorage, Talkeetna, Denali National Park and Preserve, Denali National Park, Fairbanks

 Board the Alaska Railroad at its historic depot in Anchorage’s Ship Creek area and watch anglers catching salmon as you glide north out of town.
 You’ll arrive in Talkeetna at midday.
-Grab a bite at one of the great eateries or the local brewery and browse the shops downtown and see if you can catch a glimpse of Talkeenta’s mayor, a cat known as Stubbs.
+Grab a bite at one of the great eateries or the local brewery and browse the shops downtown.
 Be sure to visit the Talkeetna Historical Society’s museum, and particularly the Mountain Exhibit.
 National Park Service Rangers lead twice-daily discussions during the summer of the area’s mountaineering history.
 You can pick up a brochure with a self-guided tour for exploring the rest of the town’s old buildings and sites.
 Overnight in Talkeetna.

 Day 2 – Talkeetna

 Today’s mission is airborne.
-Book a flightseeing tour of Mount McKinley from one of the several reputable flight-service companies in Talkeetna.
-Tours vary in length and routes, so shop around, particularly if you’re interested in special add-ons like glacier landings or a visit to Mount McKinley’s base camp.
+Book a flightseeing tour of Denali from one of the several reputable flight-service companies in Talkeetna.
+Tours vary in length and routes, so shop around, particularly if you’re interested in special add-ons like glacier landings or a visit to Denali’s base camp.
 Overnight in Talkeetna.

 Day 3 – Talkeetna to Denali National Park and Preserve

 After eating breakfast in Talkeetna, you’ll board the Alaska Railroad’s Denali Star Train as it heads north to Denali National Park.
-The four-hour trip is a stunner, with opportunities to view Mount McKinley (on clear days), beaver ponds ringed with vibrant wildflowers, the steep walls of dramatic Hurricane Gulch, as well as wildlife en route.
-Your late afternoon arrival at the park will provide enough time to check out the Denali Visitor Center, where you can chat with rangers, view a free, 20-minute film, explore exhibits or even take a short hike on one of the nearby trails.
+The four-hour trip is a stunner, with views of Denali (on clear days), beaver ponds ringed with vibrant wildflowers, the steep walls of dramatic Hurricane Gulch, as well as wildlife en route.
+Your late afternoon arrival at the park will provide enough time to check out the Denali Visitor Center, where you can chat with rangers, view the free, 20-minute film “Heartbeats of Denali,” explore exhibits or even take a short hike on one of the nearby gravel trails.
 Get a good night’s sleep, because your exploration of the park by bus starts early the next day.